raffaelsilverio/raffaelsilverio/README.md

 ### 🚀 About Me
 - 💻 Software Engineer at @aRBe-IT
+- 💡 **Indie Hacker:** I’m passionate about building independent SaaS products that solve real problems.
+- 🏗️ **Product Mindset:** Currently architecting and developing a private **Management SaaS for Psychologists**, focusing on security, patient data privacy, and workflow optimization.
-- 🔭 Currently working on improving my software development skills.
+- 🔭 Always working on improving my software development skills.
+My goal is to bridge the gap between complex software engineering and intuitive user experiences.
-- 🌱 Learning new tools and frameworks every day.
 - 💬 Feel free to reach out for tech discussions or project collaborations.
 - 📫 How to reach me: [raffaelsilverio on LinkedIn](https://linkedin.com/in/raffaelsilverio)